 How to Make Use of the Unallocated Space on SSD After Cloning

 By simply converting the unallocated space to a storage drive partition can save you out of trouble, and make full use of every byte on your cloned hard disk.
-In fact, if you're the ones who're looking for a piece of easy-to-use software to clone system to HDD/SSD, or upgrade hard drive from the small to large or from the old to new, EaseUS Partition Master is an ideal choice!
+In fact, if you're the ones who're looking for a piece of easy-to-use software to migrate OS to SSD/HDD, or upgrade hard drive from the small to large or from the old to new, EaseUS Partition Master is an ideal choice!
 It supports to edit the unallocated space after clone by merging it to the neighboring partition directly.

 Nevertheless, no matter how you cloned the drive in the previous step, as long as you are currently confronted with the unallocated space issue, you can still ask help from EaseUS Partition Master.
 First, download the free partition manager on your PC, and go through the following two options to deal with the current issue.